-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance and Nominating Committee. - (4) On February 11, 2014, Steven Rostowsky replaced Arthur Einav as the Corporate Secretary of the Corporation. - (5) The information as to the number and percentage of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors and executive officers, but which are not registered in their names and not being within the knowledge of the Corporation, has been furnished by such directors and officers. - (6) Arthur Richards Rule IV, a director of the Corporation, owns 25,204 Common Shares directly, owns or holds 24,504,163 Common Shares indirectly and exercises direction or control over 1,602,160 Common Shares on behalf of Exploration Capital Partners 1998-B L.P. - (7) 34,899 of the 153,005 Common Shares were granted under the EPSP.
-As at December 31, 2013, 26,453 of the EPSP shares were not yet vested. - (8) 16,892 of the 36,909 Common Shares were granted under the EPSP.
-As at December 31, 2013, 11,261 of the EPSP shares were not yet vested.
+- (1) On January 20, 2015, Eric Sprott stepped down as Chief Investment Officer of the Company and Senior Portfolio Manager of SAM. - (2) Member of the Audit Committee. - (3) Member of the Human Resources and Compensation Committee. - (4) Member of the Corporate Governance and Nominating Committee. - (5) The information as to the number and percentage of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors and executive officers, but which are not registered in their names and not being within the knowledge of the Corporation, has been furnished by such directors and officers.

+(6) Arthur Richards Rule IV, a director of the Corporation, owns 25,204 Common Shares directly, owns or holds 23,974,413 Common Shares indirectly and exercises direction or control over 1,602,160 Common Shares on behalf of Exploration Capital Partners 1998-B L.P, 500 Common Shares on behalf of Ethan Lewis, 500 Common Shares on behalf of Nicholas Lewis, 15,000 Common Shares on behalf of the Lewis Family Trust, 60,000 Common Shares on behalf of the Young Marital Trust and 445 Common Shares on behalf of Corinne Coury.

+(7) 57,023 of the 175,129 Common Shares were granted under the EPSP.
+As at December 31, 2014, 36,944 of the EPSP shares were not yet vested.